Kale in your smoothies?

-A study by the Korea University of Medicine demonstrated how Chia helps with skin moisturisation; it significantly improved skin hydration and helped maintain skin barrier function.
+This study by the Korea University of Medicine demonstrated how chia helps with skin moisturization; it significantly improved skin hydration and helped maintain skin barrier function.

 Naturally occurring flavonoids give Cacao its superior antioxidant activity.
-It also has superb emollient, moisturising and skin conditioning properties as well as the ability to give your skin a radiant glow.
-The butter can easily be added to creams, lotions, balms and body butters and the powder is wonderful in face masks.
+It also has superb emollient, moisturizing and skin conditioning properties as well as the ability to give your skin a radiant glow.
+The butter can easily be added to creams, lotions, balms and body

 Pomegranate is rich in antioxidants and polyphenols that give the oil natural protection abilities, shielding skin from UV and free-radical damage.